mhvis/dsmr2influx/README.md

 * Open Grafana and add a data source for InfluxDB.
 * Create a new dashboard or import the sample at ... .

+### Raspberry Pi

+The Docker image is only for amd64 platforms.
+To run this image on an arm platform, build it yourself.
+(TODO: add arm image.)

 ## Importing from DSMR-reader

 This command imports data from DSMR-reader into your InfluxDB instance.